Items filtered by date: June 2020

 An effective type of foot therapy is a massage.
 Many patients enjoy the benefits of receiving regular foot massages and are able to observe the benefits it can have on their general health.
 Certain types of foot pain may be relieved when the feet are gently squeezed, and muscles are stimulated.
 Muscle spasms may be diminished when pressure is repeatedly exerted on the surrounding tendons and ligaments.
 Research has indicated blood pressure may be lowered and circulation can improve when frequent foot massages are received.
 If you would like to learn about additional forms of effective foot therapies, please consult with a podiatrist.

 Foot therapy is often necessary for those recovering from either foot deformities or foot injuries.
-If you have concerns regarding therapy, consult with one of our podiatrists from Crosstown Podiatry.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have concerns regarding therapy, consult with Frank Colabella, DPM from Crosstown Podiatry.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Most Common Injuries